Paczesiowa/hsenv/README.md

    per user history file.
 Also, if you alter your system's GHC, then virtual environments using system's GHC copy will probably break.
    Virtual environments using GHC from a tarball should continue to work.

+Q: Can I use multiple environments in the same directory (e.g. to test my project against different ghc versions)?
+A: Yes, just use different names for all the environments.